 “There’re chicks hangin’ out at the schoolhouse all the time.
 Like I said, Sammy shoots all kinds of movies.”

 “I’m not hangin’ with a bunch-a sick queers and niggers!”
 Tony stomps back into the kitchen with Terry at his heels.
 Terry thinks about the black chicks Tony has been with.
 What a fuckin’ hypocrite.
 He wants to read him in the worst way, right now.

 “Neither am I.” Terry lied.
 “But a fuck’s a fuck, right?”
 Frowning, Tony throws open a drawer next to the sink with a shrill rattle.
 Pulling out a different crumpled pack of cigarettes, he finds an unbroken one and lights it, his face tight enough that, when it releases, all hell’s going to break loose.
 Terry wonders how many packs of cigarettes and vials of pot Tony has stashed around the place.
 He wonders what other addictions his brother has fostered recently.
+Also runs in the family.
 He still hasn’t turned back to Terry.
 “I gotta tell you man… it’s not half bad.
 And that money is soooo right.”

 “Fuck THAT.
 THAT’S what I say.”
 Tony starts pacing.
 “I’ll fuckin’ starve first.”
 A pacing Tony is a Tony headed for meltdown.